Usage statistics collection

-Parsl uses an Opt-in model to send anonymized usage statistics back to the Parsl development team to measure worldwide usage and and improve reliability and usability.
+Parsl uses an Opt-in model to send anonymized usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
 The usage statistics are used only for improvements and reporting.
 They are not shared in raw form outside of the Parsl team.

 Why are we doing this?

 The Parsl development team receives support from government funding agencies.
 For the team to continue to receive such funding, and for the agencies themselves to argue for funding, both the team and the agencies must be able to demonstrate that the scientific community is benefiting from these investments.
 To this end, we want to provide generic usage data about such things as the following:

 How many people use Parsl